Aatma Bandhuvu: Plot

 Rao Bahadur Chandrasekharam is a successful businessman and has a loving family with a compassionate wife, Parvathi, and three sons, Prasad, Sridhar, and Raghu; two daughters, the widowed Mangalamba and Geetha; two daughters-in-law Lalitha, Kamala, and their children.
 Along with them, they adopt an orphan Ranga, an innocent man who is utterly devoted to the family.
-Meanwhile, Parvathi promises to make her childhood friend's (Prabhavathi) daughter Lakshmi her third daughter-in-law.
-Still, Raghu refuses it because he is already in love with a girl, Janaki.
-To keep up with Parvathi's word, Ranga marries Lakshmi.
-Everything moves happily; Geetha also gets a prosperous alliance with Madhu, the son of Rajarao.
-But suddenly, life takes a U-turn, and Chandrasekharam becomes bankrupt, which calls off Geetha's marriage.
+Parvathi has promised to make her childhood friend's (Prabhavathi) daughter Lakshmi her third daughter-in-law.
+However, Raghu refuses to marry her because he is already in love with a girl, Janaki.
+To ensure that Parvathi's promise is honoured, Ranga marries Lakshmi.
+Everything moves happily; Geetha also gets engaged to Madhu, the son of a rich man named Rajarao.
+Life suddenly takes a U-turn, and Chandrasekharam becomes bankrupt, which leads to Geetha's marriage being called off.
 From there, his family members' attitudes change entirely, and they start seeing Chandrasekharam in a low profile.
-Ranga could not tolerate it and react to them, so they blamed the theft on him.
+Ranga cannot tolerate that and reacts to their behavior, so they blame a theft on him.
 Seeing this, Chandrasekharam asks Ranga and Lakshmi to leave the house.
 Ranga gets acquainted with a person named Kotaiah and finds a job in a factory owned by Rajarao.
-Afterward, broken-hearted Chandrasekharam dies, leaving his wife and youngest daughter to be in their children's merciless care.
-Finally, Ranga, with his simplicity and pure hardheartedness, proves in the end that love and affection are the most incredible wealth.
+Afterward, a broken-hearted Chandrasekharam dies, leaving his wife and youngest daughter to be in their children's merciless care.
+Ranga, with his simplicity and pure-heartedness, proves in the end that love and affection are the most incredible wealth.